Jake-salazar/Subnet-Calculator/README.md

 Machine Project allowing a user to choose an option that would help him or her with networking:

-Hello there Network Engineer!
-In order to help you, please select any of the following options:
+## The Subnet Calculator has 4 options:

-1.Subnet Calculator
+1. Subnet Calculator
-2.Check Address Class
+2. Check Address Class
-3.Check Address Type
+3. Check Address Type
-4.Exit
+4. Exit

 ## User Interface
 ![alt text](https://github.com/Jake-salazar/Subnet-Calculator/blob/master/NSCOM02_MSP1.PNG)